martinlevesque/mini_kv/README.md

 # mini_kv

-Minimalistic (~ 400 lines) key-value store written in golang for the sake of learning go.
+Minimalist (~ 400 lines) key-value store written in golang for the sake of learning go.
 The KV store is a TCP-based in-memory only and supports a small number of operations, namely GET, SET, DEL, KEYS, and EXPIRE.

 ## Usage